roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 "In other words, it is equal," says Ohan; "to how a food made by a Food Maker?"
 "Well, that's correct," Yuuyami shrugged her shoulders.
 "The course is: to analyse one-self's molecular structure with a Hyper Scanner, to disaggregate one-self as in case of Recycling Box thereafter, and to reconstruct them elsewhere."
 "Wah, you could create as many identical humans as you would want to."
 "Even so it's only a copy.
-It's good that you abandon that plan, Yuuyami."
+It's good that you abandoned that plan, Yuuyami."
 "Apricot hates a complicated conversations—."